growlfm/odl/README.md

 Open Downloads (oDL) is built on the simple idea that podcast download numbers should be consistent and transparent across hosting companies, networks, and analytics providers.

-oDL is an open source package that contains a simple spec, blacklists, and code to prepare log files and count podcast downloads in a scalable way.
+oDL is an open source package that contains a simple spec, IP deny lists, and code to prepare log files and count podcast downloads in a scalable way.

 oDL's goal is to move the podcast industry forward collectively by introducing a layer of trust between podcasters, providers, and advertisers by removing the black box approach and replacing it with an open system to count and verify download numbers.